-What do you say about adding more interactive plot to our dashboard?
-Let’s use “plotly” to present the relation between the weight of a car and miles per gallon.
-I decided for a point plot here since I can include on it some extra information.
-By colour, I mark the number of cylinders and by the size of dots a quarter mile time.
-That’s the code to achieve it:
+To add a more interactive plot to our dashboards we can use “plotly” R package.
+In this example, we will use it to present the relation between the weight of a car and miles per gallon.
+We decided on a scatter plot since it can provide additional information.
+We marked the number of cylinders by color and the quarter-mile time by the size of the points:

 Note that we used

-semantic_palettehere for graph colors in order to stay consistent with SemnaticUI layout of the app.
+semantic_palette here for graph colors in order to stay consistent with the SemanticUI layout of the app:

-cerulean.
-It’s very easy to change the theme now, as it requires changing only one parameter in the
+cerulean theme will do the trick.
+It is simple to change the theme now, as it requires changing just one parameter in the